-Although the town is now a popular Boston suburb for young families to live in, it still boasts some amazing homes from colonial times.
-This home is no exception, and is one of the largest and most impressive that I’ve seen.
+Although the town is now a popular Boston suburb for young families, it still boasts some amazing homes from colonial times.
+This home is no exception and is one of the largest and most impressive that I’ve seen.

 Let’s start with this fantastic breakfast nook in the sunroom, which connects to the kitchen.
-We also have a breakfast nook with storage built into the bench, and it’s great!
+We also have a breakfast nook with storage built into the bench in our home, and it’s great!

-The homeowners have four kids, so the long industrial-style table with metal legs and a wood top, can seat a crowd.
+The homeowners have four kids, so the long industrial-style table with metal legs and a wood top can seat a crowd.
 But that tabletop, as well as the little stools, look vintage or at last have a vintage finish.
 Wood that’s already beaten up hides every scratch and ding that kids dole out but looks even better for the damage (it’s called “character”!),

-Lesson #2: Hide storage in obvious places.
+2: Hide storage in obvious places.

-There’s clearly storage under that bench, which is perfect for hiding rarely used supplies – or in my case, coloring books and a Teenage Mutant Ninja Turtle van.
+There’s definitely storage under that bench, which is perfect for hiding rarely used supplies – or in my case, coloring books and a Teenage Mutant Ninja Turtle van.
 It seems like they used touch-open drawer slides to eliminate the need for cabinet hardware.

 Toile, modern florals, geometrics, and various pattern sizes keep this sunny eating area looking interesting.
-The chair has a modern shape, but looks at home with vintage stools and rustic table.
+The chair has a modern shape but looks at home with vintage stools and rustic table.

 Ah, my dreams are made of kitchens like this one!
 In fact, our new kitchen also features white cabinets and a navy blue island.
 And look at that floor!

-Lesson #4: Add color and pattern in unexpected places.
+4: Add color and pattern in unexpected places.

 Hardwood floors would have been the obvious choice for this gorgeous kitchen, but the cement tiles are so much more interesting and do wonders to add to the eclectic farmhouse vibe.

-Lesson #5: Mix vintage, clean lines, and classic styles.
+5: Mix vintage, clean lines, and classic styles.

-Lesson #6: Storage and organization can be beautiful, too.
+6: Remember that storage and organization can be beautiful, too.

 Okay, my onions and potatoes are certainly not stored in gorgeous drawers like the ones below.
 Why didn’t I think of that when designing my kitchen??
 Also, do you spy a linen memo board attached to the side of the refrigerator cabinet in the photo above?
 Very smart, and something that anyone can do (my wheels are turning…).